| Layer | Description | Example |

 The scale_x_continuous() function controls the scaling of the x-axis variable (year — which is a continuous variable, thus we use scale_x_continuous() rather than scale_x_discrete() as in the bar graph example above where the variable on the x-axis was discrete).
 This function call sets the breaks on the x-axis to be every 10 years, from 1910 to 2025.

 What does this graph tell us?
 In the early part of the 20th century, during the era known as the “Gilded Age,” income inequality was very high, with the top 1% controlling a large share of the nation’s income.
 The share of income going to the top 1% reached its peak in the late 1920s, just before the Great Depression.
 During the mid-20th century, from the 1930s to the 1970s, the share of income going to the top 1% decreased significantly.
 This period, sometimes referred to as “The Great Compression,” saw policies such as progressive taxation and the strengthening of labor unions, which led to a more equitable distribution of income.
 However, from the 1980s onwards, the trend reversed, and the income share of the top 1% started increasing again.
 This period, referred to as the “Great Divergence” or the “New Gilded Age,” saw significant increases in income inequality.
-By the early 21st century, the share of income going to the top 1% had returned to levels not seen since the early 20th century.
-Income inequality remains very high today.
+By the early 21st century, the share of income going to the top 1% had returned to Gilded Age levels.
+Income inequality continues to grow today.

 A line graph with multiple groups